Chris Baker (defensive lineman)

-Christopher Isaiah Baker (born October 8, 1987), nicknamed "Swaggy", is a former American football defensive tackle who played nine seasons in National Football League (NFL).
-He played college football at Hampton University and signed with the Denver Broncos as an undrafted free agent in 2009.
+Christopher Isaiah Baker (born October 8, 1987), nicknamed "Swaggy", is an American former professional football player who was a defensive tackle for nine seasons in National Football League (NFL).
+He played college football for the Penn State Nittany Lions and Hampton Pirates before signing with the Denver Broncos as an undrafted free agent in 2009.
 Baker was also a member of the Miami Dolphins, Hartford Colonials, Washington Redskins, Tampa Bay Buccaneers, and Cincinnati Bengals.

 College career

 Baker originally played football collegiately at Pennsylvania State University.
-Before the 2007 season, he was involved in two separate off-campus fights along with nine of his Penn State teammates.
+Before the 2007 season, he was involved in two separate off-campus fights along with nine of his Nittany Lions teammates.
 On June 26, 2007, Penn State temporarily expelled all ten involved players from July 1 through the end of the summer semester in mid-August.
 His expulsion was later made permanent.
 Baker transferred to Hampton University to continue playing football in 2008.

 Professional career

 Denver Broncos

 Baker signed with the Denver Broncos on April 27, 2009.
 He played one game for the Broncos for the 2009 season.
 On September 3, 2010, the Broncos released Baker.